turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 ## What is Flexbox?

-Flexbox is a part of CSS that provides a more efficient way to lay out, align and distribute space among items in a container.
-It helps us when we have those silly block elements, that even with `display: inline-block`, can be hard to do just what we want them to do.
+Flexbox is a part of CSS that provides an efficient way to lay out, align and distribute space among items in a container.
 Before flexbox became popular, it was a real challenge to center elements.
-We would use something called a `float`, which could behave unpredictably at times.
+We would use something called `float`, which could behave unpredictably at times.

 ## Parents and Children